LiquidSilicion/microwatt-aes-accelerator/README.md

 Design Technical Merit: Adding application-specific custom instructions is a fundamental advantage of open-source silicon.
 This project provides a clear, measurable improvement for a critical workload.

-# Building and Running the Baseline
-(Instructions to be filled in as project progresses)

-bash
 # Clone the repository
 ```bash
 git clone https://github.com/your-username/microwatt-aes-accelerator.git